rohit366/tiny-crm/README.md

 - [ ] automatically set status date based on GitHub tags (research this more)
 - [ ] set spreadsheet release via information in GitHub tags/commits (research this more)
 - [ ] change lead release based on incoming webhooks (e.g. a signup notification)
+- [ ] identify duplicate leads in the first column for each page (highlight cell)

 ### Improvements
 - [ ] helper function to automatically identify project and label IDs for the user